dandusaikrishna/Medical_Claim_Processing_System-FastApi/README.md

-# 🏥 HealthPay – FastAPI Backend for Medical Claim Processing (FastAPI)
+# 🏥 HealthPay – FastAPI Backend for Medical Claim Processing

 This backend system automates the processing of medical insurance claim documents using **FastAPI**, **modular AI agents**, and **asynchronous orchestration**.
 Designed for high extensibility and maintainability, it simulates real-world AI-enhanced workflows for insurance claim automation.